Motus est Vita

 The TRINITI Dimensions

 Why three?
-Two forces produce irresolvable tension: collapse or oscillation.
+Two forces tend to produce one of two outcomes: collapse or oscillation.
 Three permits stability, the first stable polygon in geometry, the first self-correcting structure in engineering.
-Every major contemplative tradition arrived at this architecture independently: Sulphur, Mercury and Salt in Hermeticism; Heaven, Earth and Humanity in Daoism; the three pillars of Qabalah.
-The language varies; the structure persists.
-TRI formalises this convergence and measures it.
+Several major contemplative traditions arrived at this architecture independently: Sulphur, Salt and Mercury in Hermeticism; Heaven, Earth and Humanity in Daoism; the three pillars of Kabbalah.
+Through all the variation in language across these traditions, the same triadic structure holds, and we formalise this convergence and measure it with TRI.
 Each dimension decomposes into three categories, giving nine in total.

 Primary Research